-recyclable interceptor waste means matter that is, or is intended to be, removed from a grease interceptor and taken elsewhere for processing into a non-toxic, non-hazardous and usable substance for sale.
+Appendix A Amendment Local Law No. 1 (Community Health and Environmental recyclable interceptor waste means matter that is, or is intended to be, removed from a grease interceptor and taken elsewhere for processing into a non-toxic, non-hazardous and usable substance for sale.

-recyclable waste means clean and inoffensive waste that is declared by the local government to be recyclable waste for the area.
+Amendment Local Law No. 1 (Community Health and Environmental Management) 2017 recyclable waste means clean and inoffensive waste that is declared by the local government to be recyclable waste for the area.

-Examples of waste that may be declared to be recyclable waste-glass bottles, newspaper, cardboard, steel and aluminium cans, and green waste relevant premises includes domestic, government and commercial premises.
+Examples of waste that may be declared to be recyclable waste- glass bottles, newspaper, cardboard, steel and aluminium cans, and green waste relevant premises includes domestic, government and commercial premises.

-serviced premises are relevant premises that are-
+serviced premises means relevant premises that are-

-- (a) in an area designated by the local government under the Waste Reduction and Recycling Regulation 2011, section 7 as an area in which the local government may conduct general waste collection; or - (b) owned or occupied by a person who has been given written notice by the local government requiring the person to arrange for removal of general waste from the premises.
+- (a) in a waste collection area; or - (b) owned or occupied by a person who has been given written notice by the local government requiring the person to arrange for removal of general waste from the premises.